Hello adventurers and welcome to:

 - The race is intended to be a solo/ self-supported race.
 The physical separation/isolation from family and friends are intended to be part of the journey.

-- This is a self documented race, no racer film crews.
+- This is a self-documented race, with no racer film crews.

 - The only prize in this race is an honor.

 Click here to register for the race.